Projectivity revisited

 \section{$\sigma$-projectivity}

 Even though projective families of distributions allow scaling with domains in the original mode, this is not necessarily preserved if some predicates are treated as observed:

 \begin{example} Consider the relational stochastic block model of Example \ref{SBM}.
-When treated as a model for predicting community membership, where the edge relation is given as data, the model is no longer projective.
+We saw there that it is projective when considered as an $L$-family of distributions, where $L$ includes both the community relation and the edge relation.
+However, when treated as an $\{\mathrm{edge}\}$-$\{\mathrm{edge},\mathrm{community}\}$ family, that is, a model for predicting community membership in which the edge relation is given as data, the model is no longer projective.
 This can be seen by assuming $p_{11}$ and $p_{10}$ to be larger than $p_{01}$ and $p_{00}$ respectively.
-Then, the existence of any edge away from a node increases the likelihood of that node lying in Community 1, violating projectivity. \end{example}
+Then, the existence of any edge away from a node increases the likelihood of that node lying in Community 1.
+Thus, the likelihood of a node depends not merely on the quantifier-free $\{\mathrm{edge}\}$-type of the single node but also on its relationship to other nodes, violating projectivity. \end{example}

 We call those families $\sigma$-projective, where projectivity is preserved under treating any subvocabulary as data.
 More precisely:

 \begin{definition} A projective $L_{\mathrm{Ext}}$-$L_{\mathrm{Int}}$ family of distributions $(P)$ is called \emph{regular} if for any finite $L_{\mathrm{Int}}$-structure $\mathfrak{X}$, $P_{ \mathfrak{X} _{L_{\mathrm{Ext}}}}(\mathfrak{X})>0$.